RecordEvolution/widget-gauge/README.md

 ## Releasing a new version

-To release a new version of the widget adjust the version string in the package.json Then run
+To release a new version of the widget commit all your changes and run

 ```js
 npm run types
 npm run build
 npm run release
 ```

+Note that `npm run release` automatically increases the path version number.
+If you want a minor update, then either adjuste the version in the package.json manually or use `minor` instead of `patch` in the `npm run release` command.

+After the version tag has been successfully published to github, our github action kicks in and creates a release on github and publishes the release on npm as well.

 # About Widgets